 Also appreciate black-and-white (or limited color) illustrations from old science or other textbooks.
 I've collected quite a pile of them from the free shelf at my public library!

 My favorite book is Gaudy Night by Dorothy Sayers.
 My favorite authors are Madeleine L'Engle and Dorothy Sayers.
-My favorite books are mysteries, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced.
-I recently learned about the term "cozy mysteries" and that pretty much sums up the kind I like (not too much gore or sleaze).
-Inspector Henry Tibbetts (Patricia Moyes) and Maisie Dobbs (Jacqueline Winspear) are two great series in this vein.
+My favorite books are mysteries, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced - e.g. "cozy mysteries."
+Inspector Henry Tibbetts (by Patricia Moyes) and Maisie Dobbs (by Jacqueline Winspear) are two great series in this vein.

 And I've been reading quite a bit of young adult fiction to keep ahead of my boys or find books they might enjoy.
 Recent favorites include The Hunger Games and Catching Fire by Suzanne Collins; Navigating Early by Clare Vanderpool.
 Our whole family enjoyed The Wilderking Trilogy by Jonathan Rogers - great especially for boys!
 Others: Mysterious Benedict Society (I liked the first one the most), The Wednesday Wars, Flipped, Madeleine L'Engle, J. K. Rowling, Blue Balliet, Elise Broach.

 This will probably never be relevant, since I mostly swap ATCs and postcards, but I'm allergic to avocados and shrimp.
 And naproxen (aka Aleve) - so don't send me any OTC non-steroidal anti-inflammatory drugs! :^)

 For postcards: I ADORE handmade postcards!!
 But if you don't make your own, I also like maps, native plants or animals, quirky local sites, artsy stuff.

 For tea swaps: my favorites are flavored white or green teas.
 Also like herbal or rooibos and chai mixes.
 Big fan of spicy hot chocolate.
 I'm slowly learning to appreciate loose black teas tends.
 My husband is a big fan of Earl Grey/Gray and its variants.
 And this may sound a bit whiny, but I consider a bag of ordinary Lipton to be the tea-swap-equivalent of 'sticker slapping' (representing little time or effort).